Gustavo123435/DataImport-_Gustavo-Bacan-Ruiz.md/README.md

     * Json : *Json (javascript object notation) files are human-readable text files used to transport data in key/value pairs.
 It is a format widely used on the web and is often              the type of data returned from an API call.*

                          *Whilst human readable, json is generally used by software as a data source.
 A useful free tool to view json in interesting ways can be found here.*
+    * XML: *Extensible Markup Language (XML) is a markup language that defines a set of rules for encoding documents in a format that is both human-readable and machine-                                  readable.
+The design goals of XML emphasize simplicity, generality, and usability across the Internet.
+Although the design of XML focuses on documents,                          the language is widely used for the representation of arbitrary data structures such as those used in web services.*

+                         *XML is generally more useful to developers and software systems.
+You can import them as tables into Excel or view using this free online tool.*